fiverr/passable/README.md

 ## The predefined rules
 Passable come with a few preDefined rules:
-* [isArray](https://github.com/ealush/passable/tree/master/src/enforce/rules/lang/is_array#rule---isarray) Determines whether a given value is an array or not.
+* [isArray](./src/enforce/rules/lang/is_array#rule---isarray) Determines whether a given value is an array or not.
-* [isString](https://github.com/ealush/passable/tree/master/src/enforce/rules/lang/is_string#rule---isstring) Determines whether a given value is a string or not.
+* [isString](./src/enforce/rules/lang/is_string#rule---isstring) Determines whether a given value is a string or not.
-* [isNumber](https://github.com/ealush/passable/tree/master/src/enforce/rules/lang/is_number#rule---isnumber) Determines whether a given value is a number or not.
+* [isNumber](./src/enforce/rules/lang/is_number#rule---isnumber) Determines whether a given value is a number or not.
-* [isEmpty](https://github.com/ealush/passable/tree/master/src/enforce/rules/size/is_empty#rule---isempty) Returns true if a given value is empty.
+* [isEmpty](./src/enforce/rules/size/is_empty#rule---isempty) Returns true if a given value is empty.
-* [matches](https://github.com/ealush/passable/tree/master/src/enforce/rules/content/matches#rule---matches) Tests value against RegExp.
+* [matches](./src/enforce/rules/content/matches#rule---matches) Tests value against RegExp.
+* [inside](./src/enforce/rules/content/inside#rule---inside) Checks if a value is contained inside another value.
-* [largerThan](https://github.com/ealush/passable/tree/master/src/enforce/rules/size/larger_than#rule---largerthan) Compares numbers, array/string lengths and object sizes.
+* [largerThan](./src/enforce/rules/size/larger_than#rule---largerthan) Compares numbers, array/string lengths and object sizes.
-* [sizeEquals](https://github.com/ealush/passable/tree/master/src/enforce/rules/size/size_equals#rule---sizeequals) Compares numbers, array/string lengths and object sizes.
+* [sizeEquals](./src/enforce/rules/size/size_equals#rule---sizeequals) Compares numbers, array/string lengths and object sizes.
-* [smallerThan](https://github.com/ealush/passable/tree/master/src/enforce/rules/size/smaller_than#rule---smallerthan) Compares numbers, array/string lengths and object sizes.
+* [smallerThan](./src/enforce/rules/size/smaller_than#rule---smallerthan) Compares numbers, array/string lengths and object sizes.

 ## Adding more (/custom) rules
 To make it easier to reuse logic across your application, sometimes you would want to encapsulate bits of logic in rules that you can later on use, for example, what's considered a valid email.